Home › Japan Green Medicall Centre Limited Privacy Policy

 14. International transfers

 We normally only store personal data within the UK.
-However, some of the third-party services we use from time to time may be provided by companies which are based elsewhere.
-Before using such service providers, we will take steps to make sure that any personal data they process on our behalf is adequately protected and transferred in accordance with Data Protection Laws, usually by one or more of the following methods:
+However, some of the companies which provide us with third-party services, and some of the organisations with which we share personal data, (see section 11 above), may be based elsewhere.
+Before using such service providers or sharing personal data with such organisations, we will take steps to make sure that any personal data they process is adequately protected and transferred in accordance with Data Protection Laws, usually by one or more of the following methods:

-• ensuring the recipient is in a country which provides adequate protection for personal data in accordance with Data Protection Laws;
+・ensuring the recipient is in a country which has been approved as providing adequate protection for personal data in accordance with Data Protection Laws;

 If you would like more detailed information on the measures and safeguards which we implement for such data transfers, then please contact us using the details set out in section 1 above.